 The Anderson Foundation’s annual charity bike ride has raised a staggering £50,000 for the National Autistic Society, with 150 cyclists proving that pedal power can make a real difference to young people’s lives.

 The Foundation, which was set up by Chelmsford-based construction firm Anderson Group, will be putting the money towards the brand new Anderson School it has built for the National Autistic Society in Luxborough Lane, Chigwell.
 The school, for 128 children aged 11-19 with autism, is due to open in September.

-100 Anderson staff and directors – joined by a mix of suppliers, family and friends – donned their Anderson-branded lycra and set off on the 55-mile circular route on June 10th, passing through scenic villages including Ingatestone, Fyfield, Hatfield Broad Oak and Pleshey.
+100 Anderson staff and directors – joined by a mix of suppliers, family and friends – donned their Anderson-branded lycra and set off on the 55-mile circular bike ride route on June 10, passing through scenic villages including Ingatestone, Fyfield, Hatfield Broad Oak and Pleshey.
 Cyclists were cheered across the finish line at Anderson HQ and treated to a barbeque, music and entertainment.